[UPDATE March 2020] All screen prints and instructions have been updated and validated as of March 20, 2020.

-Meetings.
-Love ’em or hate ’em, they’re still a necessary part of office life, even in the modern workplace.
-However, the tools we use to host and attend meetings can have a big impact on the experience, both positive and negative.
 The meeting tool-of-choice in Office 365 today is Microsoft Teams – a fantastic tool to enhance the meeting experience in several ways.
-This post will cover the basic components of Microsoft Teams to organize and participate in a Teams meeting.
+This post covers the basic components of Microsoft Teams to organize and participate in a Teams meeting.
 If you’re a Microsoft Teams newbie, these features are a great place to start!

-This is a joint post with a friend and co-worker of mine, Ali Fadavinia.
+This is a joint post with a co-worker of mine, Ali Fadavinia.
 Ali and I work together on a large team rolling out Office 365 capabilities, including Microsoft Teams, to an organization.

 Ali’s technical background is Network and Computer Software Engineering.
 He enjoys working with cutting-edge technologies and implementing them across infrastructures and organizations.
 He works with the Office 365 suite of products such as Microsoft Teams and Skype for Business in his daily work environment.